Musculation

 Russian twist

 • Starting position : Sit on the floor with your knees bent.
-Tilt your torso back slightly.
+Lean your torso back slightly.

-• Movement : Hold a weight or ball in your hands and rotate your torso to the right, then to the left, engaging your obliques.
+• Movement : Hold a weight or ball in your hands and twist your torso to the right, then to the left, engaging your obliques.

 Strengthening the transverse muscle